Accretion-Driven Turbulence in the Circumgalactic Medium: Discussion

 \subsection{Comparison to previous CGM inflow solutions}

-The classic picture for 1D CGM inflows discussed in \cite{birnboim03} indicates a transition from free-falling `cold flows' at halo masses below a threshold in the range $10^{11}-10^{12}\msun$, to hot, cooling-limited inflows above the mass threshold.
-Our results indicate that when accounting for the tendency of inflows to become turbulent \citep{Robertson12} this classic transition is more accurately described as a transition between a cold and dissipation-limited inflow at low masses, to a hot, cooling-limited inflow at high masses.
-In the `turbulence-dominated' regime expected at low masses turbulence provides the bulk of support against gravity, turbulent velocities are comparable to the virial velocity, and turbulence Mach numbers substantially exceed unity.
-We also demonstrate that a hybrid solution is expected at intermediate halo masses, with a hot quasi-static inflow in the outer CGM and a cool and turbulent inflow in the inner CGM, replacing the non-turbulent hybrid solution discussed in \cite{stern20}.
-The two parts of the hybrid solution are connected by a sonic radius which location generally decreases with halo masses (Figs.~\ref{fig:CGM_phases}--\ref{fig:sim_img}).
+The classic picture for 1D CGM inflows discussed in \cite{birnboim03} indicates a transition from free-falling `cold flows' at low halo masses, below a threshold in the range $10^{11}-10^{12}\msun$, to hot, cooling-limited inflows above the mass threshold.
+Our results, which account for the tendency of inflows to become turbulent \citep{Robertson12}, indicate that the low-mass regime is more accurately described as a turbulence dissipation-limited cold inflow rather than free-fall.
+In this regime turbulence provides the bulk of support against gravity, turbulent velocities are comparable to the virial velocity, and turbulence Mach numbers substantially exceed unity.
+Furthermore, at intermediate halo masses a hybrid solution is expected, with a hot thermal pressure-dominated inflow in the outer CGM and a cool and turbulent inflow in the inner CGM, replacing the non-turbulent hybrid solution discussed in \cite{stern20}.
+The two parts of the hybrid solution are connected by a sonic radius which location generally decreases with increasing halo mass and with decreasing CGM mass relative to the halo baryon budget (see Figs.~\ref{fig:CGM_phases} -- \ref{fig:sim_img}).

-Our assumption of quasi-spherical outer boundary conditions is justifiable for halo masses below the characteristic halo mass scale forming at a given epoch $M_{\rm grav}$, where $M_{\rm grav}(z=2)\sim10^{10.5}\msun$, $M_{\rm grav}(z=1)\sim10^{12}\msun$, and $M_{\rm grav}(z=0)\sim10^{13}\msun$ \citep{Dekel06}.
-Halos with mass below $M_{\rm grav}$ typically reside in filaments with size comparable to or larger than $\Rvir$.
-Above this mass scale, halos are typically fed by streams which are narrow relative to the halo size, and thus the accretion geometry near $\Rvir$ significantly deviates from spherical \citep{Dekel06}.
+Our assumption of quasi-spherical outer boundary conditions is justifiable for halo masses below the characteristic halo mass scale forming at a given epoch $M_{\rm grav}$, since such halos typically reside in filaments with size comparable to or larger than $\Rvir$, where $M_{\rm grav}(z=2)\sim10^{10.5}\msun$, $M_{\rm grav}(z=1)\sim10^{12}\msun$, and $M_{\rm grav}(z=0)\sim10^{13}\msun$ \citep{Dekel06}.
+Above this mass scale halos are typically fed by streams that are narrow relative to the halo size, and thus the accretion geometry near $\Rvir$ significantly deviates from spherical \citep{Dekel06}.
 However, the extent to which filaments retain their identity within the halo rather than dissipate into the volume-filling CGM phase is an open question and an active field of study \citep[e.g.][]{Mandelker20}.
 If filaments dissipate, the quasi-spherical accretion picture discussed in this work may also be applicable at halo masses above $M_{\rm grav}(z)$.